CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ---

-The architecture achieves these goals while remaining lightweight and focused on its core mission: **type-safe, thread-aware, flexible test data generation** that supports both simple and complex dynamic data-driven testing scenarios.
+The architecture achieves these goals while remaining lightweight and focused on its core mission: **type-safe, thread-aware, flexible test data generation** that supports both simple and complex dynamic data-driven testing scenarios, that can be either used and extended in various .NET test frameworks.

 ---